toluntosun21/FSDS/README.md

    -SWHEKeyGen

-   -SWHEBatchAdder
+   -SWHEBatchAdder (used in parallel versions)

-   -SWHEAdder
+   -SWHEAdder (used in parallel versions)

    -SWHEIndexGen

    -SWHEQueryGen

-   -SWHEMaskGen
+   -SWHEMaskGen (used in FSDS0)

-   -SWHECalcSim
+   -SWHECalcSim (used in FSDS0)

-   -SWHECalcSimPlain
+   -SWHECalcSimPlain (used in FSDS)

   /key: